-Dr Wafaa also advises to shorten the cycle as your skin becomes tolerant — “there are a lot of people for whom one to two nights of a product per week is not enough to see results.”
+Dr Wafaa also advises shortening the cycle as your skin becomes tolerant — “there are a lot of people for whom one to two nights of a product per week is not enough to see results.”

 That said, products are much more effective when used regularly (for example, on a cycle) than when used sporadically.